 People in there sixties, seventies and eighties only look older they DO NOT FEEL OLDER.
 And you are the same!
 The brain still mostly operates and functions as it always has and in many cases it works better and beside your brain is crammed packed full of knowledge you have accumulated over many years, that younger people DO NOT have.

 If so good!
 If not add that to your list, keeping in mind if you feel good and healthy you will look good!

 What are you good at, what things do you like to do in your spare time, do you play sport and maybe you're brilliantly at something in particular...
 Write it all down!

 C. Make some notes on why employers need you?

 Work and life experiences, what you have achieved in life already and what you still want to achieve.

 The Following Six Things Might Help!

-6. Last but not least.
-It is very important not to give up Persist - Keep at it! - Don't give up!
+6. Last but not least: It is very important not to give up; persist - keep at it!
 Employers have a choice and they receive some times Hundreds of applications, so to complete and active job hunting campaign takes time.
 It is guaranteed that you will be rejected several times, maybe many times, before you score the job you want.